 Do you work in pre- or in-service teacher education?
 Does your interest lie with mathematics?
 If you would like the opportunity to share your practice and learn what others are doing then join us.

 AMET provides a community where members can network, share ideas and discuss issues, particularly in the context of new government and inspection initiatives.
 AMET run a series of webinars and an annual conference.
 Members receive email updates informing them of developments in the mathematics education world.
 Through AMET, members’ voices can be heard in national forums, such as the Joint Mathematics Council (JMC) and the All Party Parliamentary Group (APPG) for the Teaching Profession.

 We are the voice for mathematics teacher education in the UK.
-AMET is represented on the Joint Mathematical Council.
 Your joining us will increase our strength as representatives of the majority of those working in mathematics teacher education.

 If you'd like to become a member, please use our contact form.

-We intend to continue with our series of webinars next autumn.
-Our current themes are Race & Racism in ITE; Social Justice in mathematics education; Rethinking education; and another set of research presentations.
+Our next webinar will be on 7th October with Heather Smith talking about Race & Racism in ITE.
+Future webinars will focus on Social Justice in mathematics education; Rethinking education; and another set of research presentations.

 Congratulations to Chris Bacon for winning the competition.
 Second place went to Declan Feeney.
 Thank you to all who engaged with the competition.